 Part 2 of the Visual Impact Rating Form evaluates the level of sensitivity expected at a VP location.
 This rating criteria examines characteristics such as viewer groups, number of viewers, duration of view, and visibility of or proximity to visually sensitive resources.
 This part is pertinent to ratings of viewer sensitivity that should not be confused with the ratings of visual contrast.
 As described in Section 9.0, Part 2 has a total possible rating ranging from 0 to 24.
-As shown in Table 12, average viewpoint sensitivity ratings across the eight simulations ranged from 10.5 to 13, indicating weakly moderate to moderate sensitivity.
+As shown in Table 12-A, average viewpoint sensitivity ratings across the 13 simulations ranged from 10.5 to 13, indicating weakly moderate to moderate sensitivity.

-VP 61 (NY5, Rest Stop Overlook, Revolutionary Trail Scenic Byway and Mohawk Area #3 Marker), VP 80 (Mill Point Road, Glen Reformed Church and Glen Historic District), and VP 42 (Auriesville Road, Montgomery County Scenic Byway) had the greatest sensitivity ratings with average scores of 13, 12.7, and 12.5 out of 24, respectively.
+VP 31 (Glen Historic District), VP 61 (NY5, Rest Stop Overlook, Revolutionary Trail Scenic Byway and Mohawk Area #3 Marker), VP 80 (Mill Point Road, Glen Reformed Church and Glen Historic District), and VP 42 (Auriesville Road, Montgomery County Scenic Byway) had the greatest sensitivity ratings with average scores of 14.5, 13, 12.7, and 12.5 out of 24, respectively.
 These values represent moderate viewer sensitivity.
 All three VPs are located within a visual resource and are classified as a listed or known scenic resource, contributing to the moderate rating.

-VP 45 (Van Epps Road & Ingersoll Road, Montgomery County Scenic Byway), VP 94 (Saint Kateri National Shrine and Historic Site), VP 44 (Ingersoll Road, Montgomery County Scenic Byway), VP 68 (Ingersoll Road, Montgomery County Scenic Byway), and VP 98 (Van Epps Road, Montgomery County Scenic Byway) had the lowest sensitivity ratings with average scores of 11.8, 11.8, 11, 10.7, and 10.5 out of 24, respectively.
+VP 93 (Revolutionary Trail Scenic Byway), VP 69 (Ingersoll Road, Montgomery County Scenic Byway), VP 45 (Van Epps Road & Ingersoll Road, Montgomery County Scenic Byway), VP 94 (Saint Kateri National Shrine and Historic Site), VP 44 (Ingersoll Road, Montgomery County Scenic Byway), and VP 98 (Van Epps Road, Montgomery County Scenic Byway) have sensitivity ratings with average scores of 11,33, 9.33, 11.8, 11.8, 11, 10.7, and 10.5 out of 24, respectively.
 These values represent weakly moderate viewer sensitivity.
-VPs 45, 44, 68, and 98 are located within a visual resource and are classified as a listed or known scenic resource, contributing to the weakly moderate rating.
+VPs 45, 44, 68, 69, 93, and 98 are located within a visual resource and are classified as a listed or known scenic resource, contributing to the weakly moderate rating.
 VP 94 is located within a visual resource, with a view of another visual resource, contributing to the weakly moderate rating.
 Other viewer sensitivity criteria, such as number of viewers, duration of view, and uniqueness compared to region, were rated moderate to none.